PranavSriram18/writing/attention/attention0.md

    <span style="color: #007bff; font-weight: bold;">**positional embedding**</span> $p_t$.

 2. Each layer computes an update that is <span style="color: #007bff; font-weight: bold;">added</span> to the stream - hence the term
-   <span style="color: #2ecc71; font-style: italic;">residual</span>.
+   <span style="color: #2ecc71;">residual</span>.
 The token's representation evolves through a sequence of intermediate states
    $x_{t,0}, x_{t,1}, \ldots, x_{t,L}$.

 3. At the final layer, the representation is multiplied by the unembedding matrix to produce logits